benoitgrasset/miscellaneous/typescript/README.md

 - NaN (Not a Number)

 - Nullish Coalescing Operator (??): Checks if the left operand is null or undefined (nullish values)
-- Logical OR (||): Returns the first truthy value it encounters, any falsy value (including 0, "") will trigger the right operand
+- Logical OR (||): Returns the first truthy value it encounters; any falsy value (including 0, "") will trigger the right operand

 ## Useful functions